Jerry Govan Jr.

 Jerry N. Govan Jr. (born March 17, 1958) is an American politician.
+He is member of South Carolina House of Representatives District 93.

+Political career

+South Carolina House of Representatives

-He is a former member of the South Carolina House of Representatives from the 95th District, serving since 1992.
+Govan served as a member of the South Carolina House of Representatives from the 95th District from 1992 to 2022.
 He is a member of the Democratic party.
-During his time as a legislator he chaired the South Carolina Legislative Black Caucus.
+He chaired the South Carolina Legislative Black Caucus.

+2022 Secretary of Education race

 In 2022, after redistricting impacted his district, Govan announced his candidacy for state secretary of education rather than run for re-election.
 He faced Lisa Ellis and Gary Burgess in the Democratic primary.
 Govan did not advance to the general election.
 South Carolina House of Representatives District 95 is represented by Gilda Cobb-Hunter.